-Did you receive a hefty tax refund in 2017?
+Did you receive a hefty tax refund?
 You may need to review your withholdings.
 If you are getting large tax refunds, you may need to adjust your monthly withholding.

 For the incoming year, we recommend putting your refund towards your debt or an emergency fund.
 From there, speak with a tax professional and adjust any holdings.
 And if you’re self-employed or work from home, investigate tax breaks that may account for any office or travel expenses.

 3. Minimize your expenses as much as possible.

 Check for any savings opportunities by bundling your insurance policies.
 Raising your deductible is also a way to lower your premiums.
 If you’re in good health or have a spotless driving record, negotiate with these companies for better rates.
 The worst that can happen is they say no.